Property Management Blog

 Exterior paint: 5-10 years

-If you have a property that has a lot of big ticket items that are nearing the end of their useful lives, you need to set aside more than if you have a new construction property.
+If you have a property that has a lot of big-ticket items that are nearing the end of their useful lives, you need to set aside more than if you have a new construction property.

-While there is debate about “how much” one should have in reserves, I find that on average, an investor should expect to budget 8-10% of gross annual rent toward capital expenditures.
+While there is a debate about “how much” one should have in reserves, I find that on average, an investor should expect to budget 8-10% of gross annual rent toward capital expenditures.
 So, if you have a property that rents for $1000 a month, you should budget $960-$1200 a year for capital expenditures.

 However, capital expenditures don’t typically happen every year, and when they do happen it’s typically a lot more than $1000.
-For example, the cost to replace an HVAC system (compressor and furnace) might range from $4,000 – $8,000 in a typical single family property.
+For example, the cost to replace an HVAC system (compressor and furnace) might range from $4,000 – $8,000 in a typical single-family property.
 A new roof can cost $8,000 - $15,000 or more

 By evaluating the age of the capital assets of your investment property, you should be able to arrive at a number you feel comfortable with to put aside for capital expenditures.
 The important idea here is to have an idea of what systems might need replacing soon and to be prepared to pay for the replacements when needed.

 We are perplexed when owners seem caught off guard by these types of expenditures.
 Think of the age of your investment, if it's in the age range of the end-of-life of some of these items you should be planning for this expense.
 We tell owners “it's not a matter of if but when” these items are going to fail beyond repair.
 Additionally, if you replace these items proactively instead of reactively, you will save money.
-For example, water heaters don't break down Monday morning at 8:00am, they break down on Friday of the 4th of July weekend and the tenant has a house full of company.
-Or they start leaking on the long weekend that the tenants are out of town and the tenants discover their house has water on the floors on a Sunday evening.
-Remember, happy tenants are more likely to renew their lease.
+For example, water heaters don't break down Monday morning at 8:00 am, they break down on Friday of the 4th of July weekend and the tenant has a house full of company.
+Or they start leaking over the long weekend that the tenants are out of town and the tenants discover their house has water on the floors on a Sunday evening.
+Remember, happy tenants, are more likely to renew their lease.